 I have laboratories in several locations.
 How many chemical hygiene officers do I need?

 The chemical hygiene officer should have the training or experience to provide technical guidance in the development and implementation of the chemical hygiene plan.
 One chemical hygiene officer may cover several chemical hygiene plans and a single plan may have more than one chemical hygiene officer if their duties are clearly delineated.

 What about the laboratory chemical hygiene plan template that is found in the hard copies of the laboratory safety guide?

-The laboratory chemical hygiene plan template found on this website supersedes the version found in Appendix E of the hard-copy versions of the Laboratory Safety Guide.
-The web version of the Laboratory Safety Guide has the latest template.
+The laboratory chemical hygiene plan template found on this website supersedes the version found in Appendix E of the hard-copy versions of the old Laboratory Safety Guide.

 Does the lab chemical hygiene plan need to be submitted?

 Currently we don’t require automatic submission.
 This will likely change in the future when our online data management system is fully functional.
-However, the chemical hygiene plan must be submitted upon request and this can always be sent to the Chemical Safety Office for review if you want to.
+However, the chemical hygiene plan must be submitted upon request and this can always be sent to the Office of Chemical Safety for review if you want to.
 The fillable PDF version should make this easy.
-If you need assistance, please contact the Chemical Safety Office.
+If you need assistance, please contact the Office of Chemical Safety.